better-together-org/better-together-rails/README.md

 <a href="https://citsci.geog.mcgill.ca/" target="_blank" title="DRAW: Data Rescue Archives and Weather"><img width="300" src="app/assets/images/partners/DRAW.png" alt="DRAW: Data Rescue Archives and Weather"/></a>

 ## Project Architecture
+The Better Together platform is designed to be a modular system.
+It can either be deployed as a standalone application for full functionality, or one or more of its independent gems can be integrated into third-party applications for a subset of its features.

 ### Better Together
 - Main wrapper application for the platform
 - Access to all the platform features from all specific domain applications

 ### Better Together Core
-- Responsible for the core components and features shared by all domain-specific repositories
+- Includes the core components and features shared by all domain-specific repositories
+- Provides mechanisms to both join and invite people to groups or other entities
-- Includes `Person`, `Group`, and `Membership`, entities.
+- Includes `Person`, `Group`, `Membership`, and `Invitation` entities

-### Domain-specific repositories
+### Feature-specific plugins
 #### Communicate Together
 - Depends on Better Together Core
 - Communication and social interaction component
 - Responsible for information publishing (Pages), discussions (Discussions, Posts, Comments)

 #### Organize Together
 - Depends on Better Together Core
 - Planning and Scheduling component
-- Responsible for collaborative organization features, including Projects, Planning, and Scheduling.
+- Responsible for collaborative organization features, including Projects, Planning, and Scheduling
 - Will aid in finding available times and places

 #### Trade Together
 - Depends on Better Together Core
 - Asset management and trade component
 - Responsible for managing inventory of assets (items), as well as trade among members

 #### Decide Together
 - Depends on Better Together Core
 - Decision making and history component